TonyLiu0226/yunxiaoliu.com-rewrite/posts/post1.md

     - self-esteem
     - wellness
 ---
 Have you ever looked at yourself in the mirror and not liked the look of your skin?
-Been rejected by a girl lately because you thought your looks weren’t great?
+Been feeling down lately because you thought your looks weren’t great?
 Well fear not, because I have some excellent tips to get you looking good again!